ccao-data/data-architecture/documentation/design-docs/data-catalog.md

 #### Cons

 * No support for R scripting, so we would have to either rewrite it or write some kind of hack like running our R scripts from a Python function
-* We would need to use a community plugin for Glue/Athena support
+* We would need to use a community plugin for Glue/Athena support; this plugin is not supported on dbt Cloud, if we ever decided to move to that
 * Requires a separate orchestrator for automation, monitoring, and alerting

 #### Raw notes